 Caring for a relative, friend or partner is a role that many of us will take on at some point in our lives.
 The number of carers is growing as more people are living longer, often with complex support needs.
-Carers make an essential contribution to the local community, providing practical, emotional and financial support to others.
+The estimated 11,626 carers living in Slough make a vital contribution to the local community, providing practical, emotional and financial support to others.
 Whilst we know a caring role can be very fulfilling, it can also lead to isolation, poverty, ill health and loneliness.
 It is crucial that carers receive timely and personalised support to help them carry out their caring duties.

-This newly refreshed strategy has been developed at a time of great historical importance for carers.
-From April 2015 both adult and young carers are recognised in law as having the same rights as the people they care for through two very significant pieces of legalisation, the Care Act 2014 and the Children and Families Act 2014.
-The changes introduce a duty to local authorities to identity, assess and support carers in their own right as well as a requirement to adopt a coordinated whole - family approach in how support is delivered.
-Carers also have a right to be consulted about decisions relating to the support and treatment received of the person they care for.
+This newly refreshed strategy is aimed at both current and future young and adult carers as well as those who provide support to them.
+It has been developed at a time of great historical importance for carers.
+From April 2015, both adult and young carers are recognised in law as having the same rights as the people they care for through two very significant pieces of legalisation, the Care Act 2014 and the Children and Families Act 2014.
+The changes introduce a duty to local authorities to identity, assess and support carers in their own right as well as a requirement to adopt a coordinated whole-family approach in how support is delivered.
+Carers also have a right to be consulted about decisions relating to the support and treatment received by the person they care for.

 Slough Borough Council (SBC) and NHS Slough Clinical Commissioning Group (CCG) welcome the landmark legislative changes and with carers as our valued partners, have again joined forces to update this strategy.
 This outlines our continued shared commitment to proactively work with our local providers to help seek out carers to ensure they have access to universal, preventative and targeted support to help improve their lives.
-The Better Care Fund, a new single budget between health and social care, will help local commissioners work closer to deliver better services for the population of Slough including our carers.
-We have also ensured supporting carers is a high priority within the recently launched five year plans12 for both our organisations.
-Our joint five year voluntary sector strategy 3also places great importance on the role this sector plays in identifying, valuing and supporting carers within Slough.
+The Better Care Fund (BCF), the new single budget between health and social care, will help local commissioners work closer to deliver better services for the population of Slough including our carers.